ecadlabs/taquito/integration-tests/README.md

 ## Using a Secret Key Instead of the Keygen API

-By default, the integration tests use an ephemeral key managed by the Keygen API, which requires internal access.
+By default, the integration tests use an ephemeral key managed by the Keygen API, which requires internal access (for detail on Keygen see the below).
 However, to use a secret key of your own instead, use the CLI option `<testnet>-secret-key`, like this:

 ```